sonod4/Metrology/README.md

 - **diagonal**(bool): Display a red line as the main diagonal(for reference).
 - **block**(bool): If False multiple plots can be shown at the same time.
 If True each plot will block execution(as is the matplotlib default behaviour).

-**Note**: If the data is not flattened, for graphical reasons only data up to 10 states is plotted.
+**Note**: If the data is not flattened, for graphical reasons only data up to 10 states are plotted.

 ```python
 def quickPlot2D(self, filename, xlabel, ylabel, xlog=True, ylog=True, diagonal=True, flatten=True, lightweight=False, block=True):
 ```
 Inputs:
-- **filename**(string): Plots the data in the specific file specified. **Note**: this does not override the data currently stored(loaded) in the class.
+- **filename**(string): Plots the data in the specific file specified.
+**Note**: this does not override the data currently stored(loaded) in the class.
 - **lightweight**(bool): If *flatten=True*, it will keep only the first 10'000 samples, in order to avoid too dense(and slower) plots.
 - **xlabel,ylabel,xlog,ylog,diagonal,flatten, block**: As before

-**Note**: If the data is not flattened, for graphical reasons only data up to 10 states is plotted.
+**Note**: If the data is not flattened, for graphical reasons only data up to 10 states are plotted.

 ```python
 def plot3D(self, xlabel, ylabel, zlabel, block=True):